jaytechcorner2/Clubify-Platform/README.md

-# Welcome to your project
+# Welcome to my project
+For now download the Clubify_updated.zip file for the whole code...coz other files incomplete

 ## Project info